ssato/packagemaker/README.rst

 Build w/ mock
 ----------------

-It takes some time to make a rpm but should be better, I think.
+Although it takes some time to make a rpm, it should be better and I recommend this way:

-1. python setup.py srpm
+#. python setup.py srpm
-2. mock -r <target_build_dist> dist/SRPMS/packagemaker-*.src.rpm
+#. mock -r <target_build_dist> dist/SRPMS/packagemaker-*.src.rpm

 Build w/o mock
 ----------------